 Parents and teachers are encouraged to establish and maintain communication about students throughout the year.
 Teacher e-mail addresses can be found on the Hamburg Area School District website: www.hasdhawks.org Additionally, parent conferences scheduled throughout the year provide a special occasion to discuss student progress.

-REGULAR HONOR ROLL
+HONOR ROLL

-High School students who receive grades of 90% or above, no incompletes or grades below 60%, are eligible for the Regular Honor Roll.
+High School students who receive an unweighted marking period GPA of 90% or above, no incompletes or grades below 60%, are eligible for the Honor Roll.

 HIGH HONOR ROLL